 Traditional lenses are limited by the diffraction limit, restricting the tightness of light confinement.
 This limitation prevents advancements in various high-precision fields, necessitating a solution that can achieve super-resolution beyond this physical barrier.

-- Cost-effective high-resolution imaging without the need for ultraviolet wavelengths Compact optical components suitable for high-density integration
+- It offers cost-effective high-resolution imaging without the need for ultraviolet wavelengths.

 The prototype consists of a Q-shaped aperture milled in a plasmonic film with a nano-antenna tip placed at the center.
 The dimensions and geometry of the QPRA and the tip are optimized to achieve super-resolution focusing, as validated by SEM imaging and electric field intensity distribution analyses.